etler/recipes/pesto.md

 1. Add pine nuts and crush
 1. Add as much cheese as fits and mix in
 1. Add olive oil a tbsp at a time and mix in
+1. To add to pasta, keep raw and mix without heat

 [source](https://www.youtube.com/watch?v=6-dOZezSwwM)